 Some people think that they are not that important, but the reality is that they are as good as any fish.
 Not only that, for the most part, snails don't require any special care.
 They don't need much light or food either.
 Let's take a look at which species are the best for your freshwater aquarium.

 You have probably seen nerite snails in many aquariums because they are usually the species most people start with.
 They are easy to take care of, and they're excellent at cleaning the tank of debris.
 These snails eat algae more than any other species, and they look great too.
-Their shell has pretty black and yellow stripes, so they also look great as a decoration.
+Their shell has pretty black and yellow stripes, so they also look great as decoration.

-The only problem with aquatic snails is that they breed quickly, so many tank owners don't keep them in the same aquarium with the fish.
+The only problem with aquatic snails is that they breed quickly, so many tank owners don't keep them in the same aquarium as the fish.
 However, nerite snails breed only in brackish water, so your freshwater tank won't get crowded.
-They live in pH levels of around 7.5 and need a water temperature of 72° to 78° F. Nerite snails live for about 2 years on average.
+They live in pH levels of around 7.5 and need a water temperature of 72° to 78° F. Nerite snails live for about two years on average.

 Another excellent quality about these snails is that they are very friendly and can live side by side with any fish, plant, or shrimp.
 Your tank will look prettier with a handful of these black and yellow snails.

 You must be thinking that ‘assassin snail’ is a weird name for a marine animal, but there's a reason for it.
 Namely, these snails can't stand other snails in the same tank so they'll kill and eat them.
 This snail doesn't eat fish waste but other snails, which isn't always a bad thing because you don't have to worry about overpopulation.